Why Do I Still Breakout?

 Diet – If you’re doing everything right in terms of skin cleansing and correct product usage, then your problem is likely diet or hormones (or both).
 Learn what foods trigger breakouts by taking away known provokers, like sugar and dairy.
 For me, personally, sugar is my biggest culprit — and I have a sugar addiction (will save that for another post).
 When I eat processed sugar like candy and cookies and cake (oh my!), I’m guaranteed at least one zit by morning.
 So, is the sugar worth it?
 No, but I still eat it.
 Sigh.

 Hormones – Without fail, a week before my period, I always end up with a large pimple in some really obvious place on my face.
-For some reason, at the end of summer, my hormones really went into freak-out mode and I ended up with adult acne all over my jawline.
+For some reason, at the end of last summer, my hormones really went into freak-out mode and I ended up with adult acne all over my jawline.
 It takes weeks — sometimes even a month — to go away.
 I don’t have a cut-and-dry solution to hormonal issues, but I do know, for me, visiting my doctor and getting on medicine that helps to regulate my hormone imbalance has significantly cleared up my skin.
 I still get the occasional pre-period zit, but nothing like what I used to have.
-I realize now everyone wants to take medicine, so think of this as a last resort, but I, personally, am happy with my choice to deal with it medically.
+I realize not everyone wants to take medicine, so think of this as a last resort, but I, personally, am happy with my choice to deal with it medically.

 Ingredients – Learn about the ingredients that trigger your skin.
 For me, vitamin C is a huge trigger.
 I don’t know why, but I always seem to get closed comedones when using a product with active vitamin C. Also, oils.
 Yes, I’m aware that acne-prone skin can benefit from oils but there is definitely a purging time.
 For example, jojoba oil is touted as one of the best oils for combo/ acne-prone skin, yet for it to regulate your sebum production, you will purge.
-If you’re not interested in going a month with breakouts, steer clear.
-Educate yourself and know your skin by spot treating areas with certain products before using them on your entire face.
+If you’re not interested in going a few months with breakouts, steer clear.
+Educate yourself and know your skin by spot-treating areas with certain products before using them on your entire face.

 Fragrance – There’s a huge beauty debate currently going on about fragrance and essential oils, which are often used in place of fragrance in healthy skin products.
 Some people say that both fragrance and essential oils disrupt the skin barrier, and for those with sensitive skin, this can cause freak-outs, which, for those of us with acne-prone skin means breakouts.
 I removed all fragrant products, including those with high levels of essential oils, from my skincare routine, and I noticed a huge difference in the milia and closed comedones.
 I recently gave a product line formulated with essential oils a try, and within two days, my cheeks and forehead were littered with tiny closed comedones.
 Again, know your skin and educate yourself on the ingredients.
 But to be safe, stay away from fragrance entirely.